Jagurt/YT-API-in-React_project-for-Advanced-Internet_Technologies/README.md

 <body style="height: 100%; overflow: hidden;">
  ```

- and made ViewerMode component scrollable.
+and made ViewerMode component scrollable.<br />
 That enables tracking of ViewerMode components scroll value and loading more<br />
- results when scrolled to the bottom.
+results when scrolled to the bottom.<br />
+Check is made as `onScroll` event and it calls `longenSearchResult` method <br />
+which checks scroll value of container with list of results.